 In 1884, at age 22, Wells was dragged off of a train for refusing to give up her first class seat.
 She got a lawyer in Memphis and won her case but lost the appeal in the Tennessee Supreme Court.

-She wrote articles detailing her experiences for the Living Way, a black church weekly newsletter, as well as the Memphis-based newspaper Free Speech and Headlight, which had anti-segregation sentiments.
+She wrote articles detailing her experiences for the Living Way, a Black church weekly newsletter, as well as the Memphis-based newspaper Free Speech and Headlight, which had anti-segregation sentiments.
 In 1891, Wells was dismissed from her teaching post for criticizing conditions in colored schools.

-When Wells' friend, Thomas Moss, was lynched along with two of his friends after being arrested for altercation at his job that Moss did not have a role in, she decided that enough was enough.
+When Wells' friend, Thomas Moss, was lynched along with two of his friends after being arrested for an altercation at his job that Moss did not have a role in, she decided that enough was enough.

-She wrote an article in the Free Speech and Headlight urging blacks to leave Memphis altogether.
+She wrote an article in the Free Speech and Headlight urging Blacks to leave Memphis altogether.
 Six thousand people left.
 Even more organized boycotts of white businesses.
 Ida moved to Chicago and continued to investigate lynchings and catapult the issue to national recognition.

 Ida B. Wells was persistent.
 She was a fighter.
 She was a writer.
 When she saw inequity, she acted.